StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 Spark tables are stored as parquet files and are stored in the internal storage account linked with the Databricks workspace, but it is best practice to delete the table if it is no longer in use.

 ## What is the best way to get data files into Azure ML?
 The best way would be to upload your files to the data lake.
-If you need to add a new link to a different storage account, contact the CAE team to add the storage account to the Azure ML studio.
+If you need to add a new cloud storage account, contact the CAE team to add the storage account to the Azure ML studio.
-You can add the data file as a global data or to data that is only available to yourself.

 ## Whats the difference to Machine Learning in Databricks or in Azure ML?
 The main difference between Azure ML and Databricks is the language that each application uses.
 Azure ML utilizes python-based libraries or R while Databricks utilizes the Apache Spark Platform and MLFlow.

 Azure ML also contains a tracking system which is able to track individual runs of the experiment and include the specific metrics of what wants to be seen.
-Databricks does include MLflow which also allows tracking but does not come with as many features as Azure ML but is a bit simpler.
+Databricks includes MLflow which also allows tracking but does not come with as many features as Azure ML.

-As a recommendation, it is best practice to use Databricks for data prep and large datasets but to use Azure ML for their tracking system, machine learning on normal datasets, deep learning on GPUs, and operationalization.
+As a recommendation, it is best practice to use Databricks for data preperation and for large datasets but to use Azure ML for their tracking system, machine learning on normal datasets, deep learning on GPUs, and operationalization.

 ## How do you create a Table in Databricks?